Aerosteon

 Aerosteon is a genus of megaraptoran dinosaur from the Late Cretaceous period of Argentina.
 Its remains were discovered in 1996 in the Anacleto Formation, which is from the late Campanian.
 The type and only known species is A. riocoloradensis.
-Its specific name indicates that its remains were found 1 km (0.6 miles) north of the Río Colorado, in Mendoza Province, Argentina.
+Its generic name can be translated as "air bone" and derives from Greek ἀήρ (aer, "air") and ὀστέον (osteon, "bone"), whereas its specific name indicates that its remains were found 1 km (0.6 miles) north of the Río Colorado, in Mendoza Province, Argentina.
+The genus shows evidence of a bird-like respiratory system.

-They show evidence of a bird-like respiratory system.
-Aerosteons name can be translated as air bone and derives from Greek ἀήρ (aer, "air") and ὀστέον (osteon, "bone").

 Discovery

 Aerosteon was first discovered in 1996 and was first described by Sereno et al. in a paper which appeared in the online journal PLoS ONE in September 2008.
 However, at the time, the International Code of Zoological Nomenclature did not recognize online publication of names for new species as valid unless print copies were also produced and distributed to several libraries, and that this action is noted in the paper itself.
 PLoS ONE initially failed to meet this requirement for Aerosteon.
 On May 21, 2009, the journal's managing editor coordinated with the ICZN to correct this oversight, publishing a comment to the original paper with an addendum stating that the requirements had been met as of that date.
 Consequently, though the description appeared in 2008, Aerosteon was not a valid name until 2009.

 The holotype specimen, MCNA-PV-3137 consists of some cranial bones, a number of partial or complete vertebrae from the neck, back, and sacrum, several cervical and dorsal ribs, gastralia, furcula (wishbone), left scapulocoracoid, left ilium, and left and right pubes.
 The incomplete fusion of some of its bones indicate that it was not quite fully mature.
 No dental material is known for this taxon as the isolated tooth initially referred to the holotype was revealed to belong to an abelisaurid theropod.